BU-ISCIII/BU-ISCIII/docs/cgMLST-wgMLST-service.md

 If everything is correct and all the necessary files and links have indeed been generated, you can proceed with the service completion.
 To do this, execute the **finish** module of buisciii-tools.
 Please make sure the .log file is saved within the **`DOC`** folder of the service.
 If this is not the case, please move this file into this folder manually.

-    $ buisciii --log-file SRVCNMXXX.X.finish.log finish SRVCNMXXX.X
+    $ buisciii finish SRVCNMXXX.X

 This module will do several things.
 First, it cleans up the service folder, removing all the folders and files than are not longer needed and take up a considerable amount of storage space (no folders or files are deleted in this case).
 Then, it copies all the service files back to its `/data/ucct/bi/services_and_colaborations/CNM/bacteriology/` folder, and also copies the content of this service to the researcher's sftp repository.

 In order to complete the delivery of results to the researcher, you need to run the **bioinfo-doc** module of the buisciii-tools.
-To do so, you have to unlogin your HPC user and run it directly from your WS, where you have mounted the `/data/ucct/bioinfo_doc/` folder.
+To do so, you have to unlogin your HPC user and run it directly from your WS, where you have mounted the `/data/bioinfo_doc/` folder.

-    $ buisciii --log-file SRVCNMXXX.X.tool.log bioinfo-doc SRVCNMXXX.X
+    $ buisciii bioinfo-doc SRVCNMXXX.X

-Remember to save the logs with the corresponding name (i.e. `SRVCNMXXX.X.service_info.log` or `SRVCNMXXX.X.delivery.log`).

 This module will be executed twice.
 The first time, select the **service_info** option, and the next time select the **delivery** option.
 There is the option to add delivery notes (by prompt or by providing a file) during its execution.

 >[!WARNING]
+>When running the `delivery` mode of the `bioinfo_doc` module, you will be asked for **delivery notes** and **email notes**. **THESE ARE NOT THE SAME THING**.
+After running the `service_info` mode of this module, you'll see a folder for the service will have been created in `bioinfo_doc`.
+There, you can for example create two files: `delivery_notes.txt` and `email_notes.txt`.
+Edit these two files, and add the following information in each one of them:
+>* `delivery_notes.txt`: `Results were delivered in the SFTP.` (literally)
+>* `email_notes.txt`: everything you want the researcher to be aware of.

+>[!WARNING]
-> If chewBBACA is run as part of an **outbreak** service (as mentioned before, this service is usually not done alone), the delivery message is in general too long to be included as a .txt file during the delivery procedure (check [Outbreak report template](#outbreak-report-template)).
-Therefore, for this kind of services, reply the following when these questions are asked on the terminal:
+> If chewBBACA is run as part of an **outbreak** service (as mentioned before, this service is usually not done alone), you will have generated a **summary table** with all the main results from the service.
+When running the `delivery` mode of `bioinfo_doc`, the last question **you will be asked will be whether you want to attach any files**. **Say yes, and paste the path to the XLSX summary table you created.**
->1.
-Do you wish to provide a text file for delivery notes?: type n.
->2.
-Write some delivery notes: leave it blank, by pressing Enter.
->3.
-Do you want to add some delivery notes to the e-mail?: type n.
->4.
-Do you want to send e-mail automatically?: type n.
->
->The service_info and delivery .pdf files will have been created but the e-mail won't have been sent.
-This will be done manually by sending the service report that you can see in the last section of this manual.

 Lastly, once the service has been delivered and the e-mail has been sent, remember to remove all the files related to this service from `scratch_tmp`:

-    $ buisciii --log-file SRVCNMXXX.X.tool.log scratch SRVCNMXXX.X
+    $ buisciii scratch SRVCNMXXX.X
     $ remove_scratch

 ## Outbreak report template